Grady Diangana: West Bromwich Albion

 On 4 September 2020, West Bromwich Albion announced the signing of Diangana for an undisclosed fee on a five-year deal.
-The decision to sell him by West Ham chairman David Sullivan was controversial amongst both fans and players.
+The decision to sell him by West Ham chairman David Sullivan was controversial at the time amongst both fans and players.
 West Ham club captain Mark Noble openly stated that he was "angry and sad that Grady has left" in a comment which gathered support from fellow players including Declan Rice and Jack Wilshere.

 Diangana scored his first Premier League goal in a 5–2 defeat to Everton.
 It was a long-range solo effort from 20 yards out which beat Jordan Pickford into the bottom right hand corner.
 Despite a difficult start to the season for West Brom, Diangana was a regular starter on the left flank under manager Slaven Bilić.

 After 202 appearances and 26 goals, Diangana was released by West Brom at the end of the 2024-25 season upon the conclusion of his contract.